Legal Forms for Starting & Running a Small Business

 This checklist makes a great to-do list for starting your business.

 Instructions for Form 2A: Checklist for Starting a Small Business

-All the forms in this book are provided as tear-outs in Appendix B and electronically on the Nolo website.
+All the forms in this book are provided in Appendix B and electronically on the Nolo website.
 To access the eforms online, use the link provided in Appendix A.

 Evaluate and Develop Your Business Idea

 First, before you invest a lot of time and money in your business idea, you should determine if you’ve chosen the right business and if the business can make money.
 If you pass these tests, it’s time to do some initial planning and brainstorming.
 Next you should create a business plan, consider sources of financing, and think about a basic marketing plan.

 Analyze Your Business Idea.
 To determine if your business idea makes sense for you, you may want to read “Start the Right New Business for You,” a free article on Nolo’s website (www.nolo.com).